Nek5000/nekRS/doc/source/user_guide/intro.rst

 For the case of constant properties, the transformation to non-dimensional form is trivial, but slightly more care is required to solve in non-dimensional form with variable properties.
-These two approaches are described next with reference to the incompressible Navier-Stokes model described in :ref:`Incompressible Flow Model <ins_model>`.
+These two approaches are described next with reference to the incompressible Navier-Stokes model described in :ref:`ins_model`.

 .. _constant_p: